Submissions

 Fri 14:00 UTC

-Actual open and close times may vary from round to round, but we will always maintain a minimum 1 hour submission window.
+*Actual open and close times may vary from round to round, but we will always maintain a minimum 1 hour submission window and guarantee that Rounds will open no earlier than 13:00 UTC and end no earlier than 14:00 UTC.

-To compete in the tournament you must submit live predictions in every round.
+To properly compete in the tournament you should submit live predictions in every round.

 Here is an example of how to make a submission in Python using NumerAPI:

-The simplest way to automate your submissions is to upload your entire prediction pipeline to Numerai.
-Once uploaded, Numerai will take care of running it every day to generate live submissions.
+The simplest (and most restrictive) way to automate your submissions is to upload your trained model to Numerai.
+Once uploaded, Numerai will handle generating and submitting predictions for you every day.
+Use this if you don't like dealing with infrastructure.

 See model upload section for more details.

-If you prefer to run your own automation or have a more complex model or pipeline, we recommend an official cloud solution since we actively support these and any bug reports / support issues can be addressed by us directly.
-We have also engineered these to be highly reliable and very low cost.
+Also known as "Compute Heavy", this is an official self-hosted cloud solution that supports AWS, GCP, or Azure.
+If you prefer to run your own automation or have a more complex model or pipeline, we recommend using Numerai CLI.
+We actively support this framework and directly respond to any bug reports / support issues.
+We have also engineered it to be highly reliable and very low cost.

 If you prefer to keep things on-premises you can go with one of these.
 They are relatively simple and cheap, but running your own local computer comes with the burden of ensuring reliability and running your own tech support.